andela-jwan/rails_testing_with_capybara/README.md

        expected to find css "li.suyas" 2 times but there were no matches
     ```

-    The setup of our feature test where we setup associations:
+    So if you were paying attention, the setup of our feature test where we setup associations seemed to have advanced on its own.
+Why?
+Well, it's because we now are passing through the setup of our feature test without problem.
+This is the setup of our feature test:

     ```rubyonrails
     jeff = Vendor.create(name: "jeff")